 Trading halts are typically triggered by large price movements taking place within a short time period, and hence represent ex-post reactions to excessive price volatility in the market.
-More recently, trading venues have adopted mechanisms to automatically reject orders that work on an ex-ante basis (e.g., preventing the entry of orders outside of certain pre-determined thresholds).
+More recently, trading venues have adopted mechanisms to automatically reject orders that work on an ex-ante basis (e.g., preventing the entry of orders outside of certain predetermined thresholds).
 Such mechanisms allow trading to continue but executions may only occur within the prescribed thresholds.

-The predominant rationales for the adoption of volatility control mechanism(s) by trading venues are to:
+The predominant rationales for the adoption of volatility control mechanism(s) cited by trading venues are to:

-- (i) address significant or abnormal price volatility; - (ii) preserve and/or ensure orderly trading; - (iii) promote efficient price discovery; and - (iv) protect investors and preserve market integrity and confidence in the market.24
+- a) address significant or abnormal price volatility; - b) preserve and/or ensure orderly trading; - c) promote efficient price discovery; and - d) protect investors and preserve market integrity and confidence in the market.

-24 In some jurisdictions, where individual investors constitute a sizable proportion of market activity, volatility control mechanisms may also be designed to dissuade excessive speculation and/or extreme price swings with a view to enhancing investor protection.
+In some jurisdictions, where individual investors constitute a sizable proportion of market activity, volatility control mechanisms may also be designed to dissuade excessive speculation and/or extreme price swings with a view to enhancing investor protection.

-While trade intervention may help maintain fair and orderly markets, too much intervention can undermine market efficiency.
-Therefore, volatility control mechanisms should be just one component of an overall market resiliency framework that operates alongside other requirements such as proper testing of trading systems controls to check orders prior to entry and stress tests for increased order flows.
+While trade interventions may help maintain fair and orderly markets, too much intervention can undermine market efficiency.
+Volatility control mechanisms should be just one component of an overall market resiliency framework that operates alongside other requirements such as proper testing of trading systems controls to check orders prior to entry and stress tests for increased order flows.
+Where appropriate, volatility control mechanisms should be designed to complement other components of the overall resiliency framework.

-As recent events illustrate, extreme volatility events can have a negative impact on market stability, integrity and efficiency and on investor confidence.
+As seen recently, extreme volatility events can have a negative impact on market stability, integrity and efficiency and on investor confidence.
 IOSCO believes that market volatility control mechanisms can be an effective way for trading venues to help mitigate these effects and preserve orderly trading.

-RECOMMENDATION 1- TRADING VENUES SHOULD HAVE APPROPRIATE VOLATILITY CONTROL MECHANISMS ii.
+RECOMMENDATION 1 - TRADING VENUES SHOULD HAVE APPROPRIATE VOLATILITY CONTROL MECHANISMS ii.
 Volatility Control Mechanisms